 Kansas City Car Accident Lawyer

 If You've Been Injured in an Auto Accident in Missouri, We're Here to Help

 Getting into an auto accident can have a permanent impact on your life.
 To get the most out of your situation, make sure you turn to the skilled legal team at DiPasquale Moore.
-Our car accident attorneys in Kansas City, Missouri have over 100 years of combined experience and track record of success.
+Our car accident attorneys in Kansas City, Missouri have over 100 years of combined experience and a track record of success.

 Our car accident lawyers in Kansas City handle all types of auto accident cases, which includes: